-“I always thought that once an alligator killed something that it ate it a piece at a time,” said Owens.
+"I always thought that once an alligator killed something that it ate it a piece at a time," Owens said.

-Most of the deer’s hair had deteriorated, but the meat on its body and its hooves were still intact.
-Owens estimates the doe was three years old.
+Most of the deer's hair had deteriorated, but the meat on its body and its hooves were still intact.
+Owens estimates the doe was 3 years old.